 In this post, we'll provide a checklist of the top secure development practices.
 The leading concepts are that the best developer security practices make security everybody’s responsibility and provide a software development environment that’s secure from the application’s inception to release.

-What is Secure Software Development Lifecycle?
+What is Secure Software Development Lifecycle (SSDLC)?

 SSDLC (Secure Software Development Lifecycle) is a multi-step, systematic process that integrates security into every step of software development, from planning to deployment and beyond.
 Securing your software development lifecycle allows developers to gather security requirements along with functional requirements.